rolspace/www.rolandoramos.tech/_posts/2014-10-20-bravely-default-is-good-not-great.markdown

 <!--more-->

-The game was finally announced for release in the west, and I decided that I would buy it on day one (note: I very rarely do this).
-I felt that if I was going to use my limited gaming time on a 40+ hour RPG, it had to be this game.
+When game was finally announced for release in the west, I decided that I would buy it on day one (note: I very rarely do this).
+I felt that if I was going to use my limited gaming time on a 40+ hour RPG, it had to be Bravely Default.

 Not too long ago I finished the game, and I feel...relieved.
 It was definitely a good game, but I think it has one major flaw that is very hard to overlook.
 So let's start with the good things.